DLee211/DLee211/README.md

 ## About Me

 Hello!
 I'm Daniel Lee, a software engineer with a desire to be constantly learning and a love for coding.
-My expertise lies in C# and .NET development, and I've also have experience building and maintaining automation frameworks using Selenium.
+My expertise lies in C# and .NET development, and I've also have experience building/maintaining automation frameworks using C#.
 My hobbies are learning languages, playing guitar(electric,acoustic,bass) and drums, and dabbling in game development!

 ## Tech Stack